dg9vh/MeshCom-Client/README.md

 If you have a previous installation done with pipx you just have to use `pipx upgrade MeshCom_Client` for getting the lastest version.
 Maybe you have to do this more than once till it says that meshcom-client is already at latest version.

+If you want to know, how to install pipx on your system, consult [GitHub - pypa/pipx: Install and Run Python Applications in Isolated Environments](https://github.com/pypa/pipx)

 ## Troubles?